-Statement of financial position

-Accredited managed healthcare service fees

-QRS- Investment manager

-Statement of comprehensive income

-Investment fees

-Statement of financial position

 Investment fees due

 TUV - Broker

-Statement of Comprehensive income
+Statement of profit or loss and other comprehensive income

 Broker Fees

-Statement of Financial position
+Statement of financial position

 Broker fees due

-Terms and conditions of the rental agreement \
+Terms and conditions of the rental agreement

 The rental transactions with related parties were made on terms equivalent to those that prevail in arm's length transactions.
 Office space is leased at a market-related price.
 The outstanding balance bears no interest and is payable within 30 days.